 Grapes in Dreams

-Unlike grapes significance in other Abrahamic faiths as a product to be consumed in remembrance or celebration of religion, Islam interprets it differently in a number of dreams.
+Unlike grape’s significance in other Abrahamic faiths as a product to be consumed in remembrance or celebration of religion, Islam interprets it differently in a number of dreams.
 Here we take a look at some of these diverse meanings.

 Dreams featuring black grapes are said to represent receiving a sum of money that will soon run out.
 White grapes, on the other hand, symbolize returning to health from an illness.
-The latter is inspired by the Islamic prophet, Noah, recovering from tuberculosis through consumption of the fruit.
+The latter is inspired by the Islamic prophet, Noah, recovering from tuberculosis through the consumption of fruit.

-Grapevines and Seeds: Fear, Regret and Distress
+2. Grapevines and Seeds Symbolize Fear, Regret, and Distress

 One way in which grapes can evoke fear, according to Muslims, is when they appear in dreams hanging from grapevines.
 Similarly, taking out grape seeds or crushing the pulp is said to preclude an argument with a spouse that will bring up feelings of regret.
 While seeing ripe grapes in dreams has a more complex meaning; veering between underlying distress and potential success.

-Experiencing sweet tasting grapes, in a dream, is said to preclude receiving benefits from close friends or family members.
+Experiencing sweet-tasting grapes, in a dream, is said to preclude receiving benefits from close friends or family members.
 Sour grapes, in contrast, can again point to upcoming regret.
 Picking up a handful or bunch of grapes is interpreted as receiving money from a woman in the near future.

 Grapes in Art

-Life or Death
+1. Life or Death

 The use of wine in numerous paintings depicting celebratory scenes can also be imbued as representing drunkenness and debauchery.
-Mostly these works surround Bacchanalian themes, such as those seen in the works of Caravaggio, Rubens and Velazquez.
-There are occurrences of this symbol in more modern works too however, such as the wine bottles appearing in Edouard Manet’s “A Bar at the Folies-Bergere”.
+Mostly these works surround Bacchanalian themes, such as those seen in the works of Caravaggio, Rubens, and Velazquez.
+There are occurrences of this symbol in more modern works too, however, such as the wine bottles appearing in Edouard Manet’s “A Bar at the Folies-Bergere”.

 Grapes in Literature